cmol/kaist_cs420_compiler_design_term_project/README.md

 ### Details of usage

 - As a piece of code comes to its end, the context and variable stacks of the main function are kept for inspection using the debugger.
-- When searching a variable using print, the current scope, including all parent scopes within the same function are searched for the variable.
+- When searching a variable using `print`, the current scope, including all parent scopes within the same function are searched for the variable.
 The first hit will return the searched variable.
-If the function scopes does not have a reference to the variable, the global scope is searched for the variable.
+If the function scopes does not have a reference to the variable, the *global scope* is searched for the variable.
+The same goes for the `trace` function.

 ## Testing
 The code has been tested with the provided c source file, as well as a small simpler c source file.
 Both these are included within this project.